-The Company's liquidity also remained strong throughout 2020 with no adverse impact resulting in delays in premium collections or accelerated claims settlements.
+The Company's liquidity also remained strong throughout 2023 with no adverse impact resulting in delays in premium collections or accelerated claims settlements.
 Overall liquidity remained in line with or above the Company's liquidity risk tolerance limit.
+In line with the Company's investment strategy and related duration matching it was not necessary to crystallize unrealized investment losses during the year.